'The only way to learn mathematics is to do mathematics.' Paul Halmos

 At Wrenbury, we follow the new 'National Curriculum' for mathematics.
 Numeracy lessons incorporate a mixture of practical experiences, problem solving and formal written work.
-Strategies for mental calculation are at the heart of our children's mathematical development and are the foundation for securing mathematical knowledge.
-By linking our mathematical studies to everyday situations, wherever possible, the children increase their understanding of the subject, skills to solve problems and knowledge in all areas of mathematics.
+At the heart of our children's mathematical development are the foundation for securing mathematical knowledge and the strategies for calculation.
+By linking our mathematical studies to everyday situations, wherever possible, the children increase their understanding of the subject, develop skills to solve problems and knowledge in all areas of mathematics.

 What and how we teach Mathematics

 In EYFS, teachers follow Development Matters and provide practical, concrete experiences and an enabling environment, both indoors and outdoors, to support the foundations in number, shape, space and measure.

 Children in EYFS have a range of mathematical experiences: teacher-led, child-led and within continuous provision.